Siemens SIPROTEC 5

 What could happen

-An attacker with physical USB access to a SIPROTEC 5 relay could send specially crafted high-bandwidth packets to exhaust device memory, causing the relay to stop responding to network traffic and requiring an automatic restart.
-The protection function itself is not affected.
+An attacker with physical access to the USB port on an affected SIPROTEC 5 device could send specially crafted network packets to exhaust the device's memory, causing it to stop responding to traffic temporarily until it auto-resets.
+While the protection function remains operational, the device would be unavailable during the attack and reset cycle.

 Who's at risk